 Because these animals look like they are smiling constantly, they are called the happiest animals in the world.

 While quokkas are incredibly cute, it’s important to remember that all plants and animals on Rottnest Island are protected by law.
 Wildlife should not be disturbed, rather observed from a reasonable distance.
 So when taking a selfie, please respect the animals.
+Please also keep in mind that it is illegal to touch them!
+These lovely animals are a vulnerable species, and if not protected could become extinct.

 When I was taking the picture I used a selfie-stick and I made sure I moved slowly.
 If the animals did not want to be near me, I left them alone.
 I honestly got very lucky and some of the first pictures I took, the Quokka looked straight into the camera and ‘smiled’ (gush) YAY!